crawl/crawl/crawl-ref/docs/crawl_manual.rst

   A cross between ordinary stone gargoyles and living beings, Gargoyles are hideous humanoids with an affinity to rock.
 They have low health, but large amounts of innate armour which increases further as they gain levels.
-They eventually gain the ability to fly continuously.
+They eventually gain the ability to fly.

   Gargoyles' partially living form grants them immunity to poison, as well as resistance to electricity, and protection from some effects of necromancy.